laurawarren88/harness-practice/README.md

 ## 🧰 Install the Harness CLI

-Run the following in your terminal (macOS example):
+Ensure you have Harness CLI installed.
+If not in your terminal navigate to where you install packages and run the following in your terminal (macOS example):

 ```bash
 curl -LO https://github.com/harness/harness-cli/releases/download/v0.0.25-Preview/harness-v0.0.25-Preview-darwin-amd64.tar.gz